Making Honey Lavender Cupcakes with Sugar Whipped Bakery

 2. Line your muffin tin with cupcake liners.

 3. Beat butter with electric mixer on medium speed for about 30 seconds.
-Add the sugar and honey and mix until creamy.
+Add the sugar, honey, salt, and baking powder and mix until creamy.

 4. Add eggs one at a time, mixing between each one.